darsh-makadia/Circuit-Breakers-WRO-FE-2026/README.md

 ---

-## Final note
+## Our approach

-This README is meant to document the robot we actually built and tested.
-We have kept the recorded results and measurements as they are.
-If something was not measured, it is marked that way instead of adding an estimate.
-If the robot changes after this version, the code and documentation should be updated together.
+We are not trying to make the robot sound more advanced than it is.
+The repository is meant to show what we actually built, what went wrong during testing, what we changed and what results we got.

+If we did not measure something, we have not added a made-up number.
+If a part was only used in an earlier prototype, it is labelled as an earlier version.
+If we change something for Nationals, we will update the relevant code and documentation too.